Traffic Manager endpoints

 - Reduce application latency for users around the world, extend an existing on-premises application to other geographic locations in Azure.
-For more information, see Traffic Manager 'Performance' traffic routing.
+For more information, see Performance traffic routing.

 - Provide more capacity for an existing on-premises application, either continuously or as a 'burst-to-cloud' solution to meet a spike in demand using Azure.

 In some cases, it's useful to use External endpoints to reference Azure services.
 See the FAQ for examples.
 Health checks are billed at the Azure endpoints rate, not the External endpoints rate.
-Unlike Azure endpoints, if you stop or delete the underlying service the health check billing continues.
-The billing will stop once you disable or delete the endpoint in Traffic Manager.
+Unlike Azure endpoints, if you stop or delete the underlying service, the health check billing continues.
+The billing stops once you disable or delete the endpoint in Traffic Manager.

 Web Apps as endpoints

 Some more considerations apply when configuring Web Apps as endpoints in Traffic Manager: